Niles & New Lisbon Railroad

 The Niles & New Lisbon Railroad is an abandoned railroad corridor between Niles and Lisbon, Ohio.
-Completed in 1873, the route was all but abandoned in 1976.
+It was completed in 1873 and all but abandoned in 1976.

 Some of the earliest proposed railroads in eastern Ohio, first referenced in 1827, involved schemes stretching from Lake Erie at Ashtabula Harbor to coal and iron ore mines near New Lisbon (now Lisbon).
 1 2 A plan to build an 80-mile railroad between those points by the Ashtabula, Warren & East Liverpool Railroad in 1838 failed as it was not able to raise the necessary capital for the venture.